6 Tips for Ongoing Content Review with Study Island

 Make It Fun

 Children, as well as adults, are more engaged (and remember things better) when they are having fun.
 Look for ways to spice up review so that students will look forward to it and want to give their best effort.
-You can utilize Study Island's new game-based Group Sessions or allow students to work in game mode when working in Study Island independently.
+You can utilize Study Island's Group Sessions or allow students to work in game mode when working in Study Island independently.